isikkara/isikkara/README.md

 - 👋 Hi, I’m Işık!
 - 👀 I’m interested in making products that stick.
-- 🌱 Currently learning so many things about agri-tech.
-- 💞️ We can talk about product management.
-- 📫 You can reach me at isik.kara@doktar.com!
+- 📫 You can reach me at isik.h.kara@gmail.com!

 <!---
 isikkara/isikkara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.